isbrakha/DoggyDate/README.md

 # DoggyDate
 Introducing "DoggyDate," an app for dog owners to create profiles for their pets, find suitable breeding matches, or arrange playdates.

-## How to use it
+## Walkthrough
 1. Log or Sign up with google account
-2. Click on a dog to start matchin, or create a new dog
+2. Click on a dog to start matching, or create a new dog
 3. Like / Dislike, or view your matches
 4. In the view matches page, you can contact your dog's matches owner